Basic Information

 - ?
 Ann Morris, William Elliott's daughter, inherited the property from her father (2, p.
 628).

 - ?
-Ann's son Lewis Morris V became owner (2, p.
+Ann's son, Lewis Morris, V, became owner (2, p.
 629).

-- 1809 House built by Lewis V and Elizabeth Manigault Morris (2, p.
+- 1809 or 1820 House built by Lewisand Elizabeth Manigault Morris, V (2, p.
 629)

-- 1863 Lewis died after witnessing his property being destroyed by warring factions.
+- 1863 Lewis died after witnessing his property destroyed by warring factions.
 Many houses in the area were burned but the house at Willtown Bluff was spared (2, p.
 634).

 The house may have been used as a Confederate hospital during the Civil War (1, p.
-3)
+3).

 - 1871 Morris' heirs sold the plantation to Edward Manigault Barnwell (2, p.
 634).